tayloraswift/rules-for-robots/README.md

 This document outlines the key coding conventions that you (GitHub Copilot) should follow when generating Swift code.
 Only deviate from them if explicitly instructed to.

+## Line length

+Adhere to a maximum line length of 96 characters (grapheme clusters).
+Use multiline string literals to avoid overlong strings.

 ## Type annotations and initializers

 Always include explicit type annotations for all local variable bindings.
-Spell out all initializer calls with explicit 'init' tokens.
+Spell out all initializer calls with explicit '`init`' tokens.
 Use leading dot notation for initializers.

 ```swift
 // ✓ CORRECT